 Since the events at Sandy Hook Elementary School on December 14, 2012, Rev. Crebbin has worked with a broad coalition of faith leaders in CT and nationally to build bridges of understanding and compassion between diverse communities.
 He has been a leader in promoting peace and reconciliation near and far and has offered his voice and support to the passing of gun safety legislation and finding other means locally and nationally to reduce gun violence in all communities.

-Matt is married to Martha and they have four children and a black lab.
+Matt is married to Martha and they have four children and a rescue dog.
 When not involved in ministry or transporting his children to their various activities all around the area, Matt enjoys playing music, singing, carpentry, working on his house, and playing basketball.

 Rev. Kristen Provost Switzer

 Minister of Youth and Mission

 Rev. Kristen Provost Switzer is proud to call herself a native of Newtown, Connecticut.
 She grew up in Sandy Hook and graduated from Newtown High School.
 She holds a Bachelor of Science in Psychology from Northeastern University, a Certificate of Professional Ministry from Hartford Seminary, and a Master of Divinity from Yale Divinity School, where she completed a Fellowship in Youth Ministry.
 She is currently a candidate for Doctor of Ministry at Hartford Seminary where she is studying the intersection of empathy, social justice engagement and congregational vitality.
 She has worked with youth as Youth Group Advisor at Monroe Congregational Church, Youth Minister of Spring Glen Church, UCC and as Designated Pastor of Prospect Congregational Church, UCC.
 She was ordained to the United Church of Christ in 2015, while serving at the Prospect Congregational Church, UCC in Prospect, Connecticut.

 While at Yale, Kristen coordinated Abraham's Tent at Columbus House, a program that houses homeless men during the winter months in synagogues and churches around New Haven.
 Kristen completed chaplaincy training (Units I and II of Clinical Pastoral Education) as Chaplain Intern at Stamford Hospital; she later went on to serve the community of Prospect, Connecticut as Fire Department Chaplain.